farra/dev-agent-work/README.md

 # dev-agent-work

-A proof-of-concept work session tracking system for development agents like Claude Code, Cursor, and other AI coding assistants.
+A proof-of-concept org-mode based work session tracking system for development agents like Claude Code, Cursor, and other AI coding assistants.

 ## Overview

 This project provides a structured, local filesystem approach to tracking development work sessions that maintains continuity between AI agent interactions.
-It uses org-mode files to create persistent "memory" that allows agents to resume work seamlessly while maintaining compatibility with external issue tracking systems like JIRA, GitHub Issues, or Linear.
+It uses org-mode files to create work session "memory" that allows agents to resume work while maintaining compatibility with external issue tracking systems like JIRA, GitHub Issues, or Linear.

+Currently only supports Claude Code.
+Pull requests for other dev agents welcome.

 ## Purpose

-AI coding assistants excel at individual tasks but often lose context between sessions.
-This system addresses that gap by:

-- **Persistent Context**: Work files maintain objective, context, rules, and progress across sessions
-- **Structured Logging**: Every action, decision, and insight is captured in timestamped logs
-- **Task Tracking**: Checkbox-based task lists show what's done and what remains
-- **Git Integration**: Each completed task triggers a commit, creating a detailed history
-- **Issue Tracker Bridge**: Links to and can import from JIRA, GitHub, etc., while maintaining local work state
+I wanted a way to track work locally and do so in a way that would allow "cold" restarts or passing the work between colleagues or coworkers.
+Org-mode was chosen due to its advanced work tracking features and because, well, I tend to work in emacs.

 ## Structure